agent-hah/doodleJumpFanGame/README.txt

   The main stumbling block I had was trying to figure out how to create subtypes that were significantly differentiated from each other and satisfied the inheritance/subtyping design component.
-The other stumbling block was figuring out all of the collisions and making sure the right objects had the right collisions with each other.
+The other stumbling block was figuring out all the collisions and making sure the right objects had the right collisions with each other.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is